tabletopmanoa/tabletopmanoa.github.io/index.md

 ![image](https://cloud.githubusercontent.com/assets/17040099/24992298/5bb9934c-1fbc-11e7-9501-afda2a9d8706.png)

-## Milestone 2: DataBase development
+## Milestone 2: Database development

 This milestone started on April 13, 2017 and is scheduled to end on April 25, 2017.